menelik7/Bamazon/README.md

 # BAMAZON

-A `CLI` e-commerce app that is cool and easy to use.  `mySQL and Node.js` were the tools of choice.
+A `CLI` commerce app that is cool and easy to use.  `mySQL and Node.js` were the tools of choice.
 The app provides a hassle-free shopping experience to the customer, and allows the Manager to gain easy access to his inventory and edit as needed.

 ## Bamazon Customer